 The proposed development is within the 12km wider conservation area of The Mens SAC as set out in the Sussex Bat SAC planning and landscape scale enhancement protocol.
-It is therefore possible that bats from The Mens SAC use habitat within the site for foraging and/or commuting and significant impacts or severance to flightlines must be considered.
+It is therefore possible that bats from The Mens SAC use habitat within the site for foraging and/or commuting and all impacts need to be assessed.